 In short, ketosis is a state the body enters when there is an excess of molecules called acetyl groups over oxaloacetate.
-This happens when there is a shortage of glucose supplied to the metabolic processes that create energy–ie, when you eat a very low carbohydrate diet.
+This happens when there is a shortage of glucose supplied to the metabolic processes that create energy, like when you eat a very low carbohydrate diet.
 Yet interestingly enough the body will also produce ketones when medium-chain fatty acids enter the metabolic processes.
-Most people do not know this, but it’s very important, and I will return to it later.

 So then, when there is this excess of acetyl groups relative to oxaloacetate, the body produces something called ketone bodies.
 Ketone bodies come from fatty acids that the body has liberated from fat tissue, which can be used as an alternative fuel to carbohydrates.
 This is important because the body (and specifically the brain and heart) literally need carbohydrates or ketone bodies in order to function.
 When carbs are gone, basically, ketone bodies step in to do their work.

 People typically achieve ketosis by fasting or by eating diets very low in carbohydrate (high fat, moderate protein).
 This calls for at least fewer than 50, and maybe more like 20, grams of carbohydrate a day.
 This depends on your age, body type, activity level and the like.